bretthacker/AAD_ADFS_Lab/Readme.md

     * Certificate is based on the public IP/DNS of the WAP deployment
     * Split-brain DNS is updated for the ADFS URL
     * The Azure vNet is updated with a custom DNS entry pointing to the DC
-    * 5 "test" users are created in the local AD.
-Fork to your own repo and edit "/DSC/adDSC/Userlist-sn.csv" to change those accounts.
+    * Test users are created in the local AD by passing in an array.
+There is an array sample set as the default value in the deployment template.
     * Azure Active Directory Connect is installed and available to configure.
   * ADFS VM
 	* DSC installs ADFS Role, pulls and installs cert from DC